U.S. secures 300 million doses of potential AstraZeneca COVID-19 vaccine

-BENGALURU/LONDON (Reuters) - The United States has secured almost a third of AstraZeneca’s one billion possible COVID-19 vaccine doses by pledging up to $1.2 billion, as the world’s biggest powers scramble for medicinal supplies to get their economies back to work.
+By Aakash B, Guy Faulconbridge and Kate Holton BENGALURU/LONDON (Reuters) - The United States has secured almost a third of the first one billion doses planned for AstraZeneca’s experimental COVID-19 vaccine by pledging up to $1.2 billion, as world powers scramble for medicines to get their economies back to work.

-After demands by President Donald Trump, the U.S. Department of Health agreed to provide up to $1.2 billion to accelerate AstraZeneca’s vaccine development and secure 300 million doses of the vaccines for the United States.
+After President Donald Trump demanded a vaccine, the U.S. Department of Health agreed to provide up to $1.2 billion to accelerate AstraZeneca’s vaccine development and secure 300 million doses for the United States.

 “This contract with AstraZeneca is a major milestone in Operation Warp Speed’s work toward a safe, effective, widely available vaccine by 2021,” U.S. Health Secretary Alex Azar said.

-The vaccine - previously known as ChAdOx1 nCoV-19 and now as AZD1222, was developed by the University of Oxford and licenced to British drugmaker AstraZeneca.
+The vaccine, previously known as ChAdOx1 nCoV-19 and now as AZD1222, was developed by the University of Oxford and licensed to British drugmaker AstraZeneca.
 Immunity to the new coronavirus is uncertain and so the use of vaccines unclear.

 The U.S. deal allows a late-stage - Phase III - clinical trial of the vaccine with 30,000 people in the United States.